9 min lectura mínima

 Taiwan’s biggest telecom provider, Chunghwa Telecom, offers the widest coverage, including in remote areas.
 This SIM card is your best bet if you want consistently high download speeds with no surprises.
 It also provides prepaid plans tailored for tourists, which include unlimited data and call credits applicable to both local and international calls.

-You’ll find Chunghwa Telecom counters at major Taiwanese airports:
+You’ll find Chunghwa Telecom counters at major Taiwanese airports.

 Taoyuan International Airport (TPE): Terminal 1 (Counter #6), Terminal 2 (Counter #2)